petl-developers/petl/docs/intro.rst

     $ pip install nose
     $ nosetests -v petl

-:mod:`petl` is compatible with Python versions 2.7 and 3.4, and has been tested under Linux and Windows operating systems.
+:mod:`petl` has been tested with Python versions 2.7 and 3.4-3.6 under Linux and Windows operating systems.

 .. _intro_dependencies: